kamsur/Payback_backend/README.md

 # Payback_backend
- Flask backend to accept API requests from mobile client to update database for tracking group expenses
+ Flask backend to accept API requests from mobile client to update PostgreSQL database for tracking group expenses